Foggalong/Wren/README.md

 paginate_path: "/blog/:num"
 ```

-Note that due to [Paginate]'s technical limitations this will only happen on the main posts page, not other post lists such as the categories page.
+Note that due to [Paginate]'s technical limitations this will only happen on the main posts page, not other post lists such as the tags page.
 It's generally quite limited in how it works compared to [Paginate v2], but the latter isn't on the [whitelist].

 Another caveat is that, if you're using Paginate, the main post list page **must** have filename `index.html`; that's why in this repo it's `blog/index.html`.
 If you're not using Paginate though, Wren allows you to put that file anywhere and called whatever you like without problems.